Astronomy Essentials

 Early to mid-December meteors … the Geminids

-When to watch: Since the radiant rises in mid-evening, you can watch for Geminids all night around the peak dates of December 13.
+When to watch: Since the radiant rises in mid-evening, you can watch for Geminids all night on December 13-14.
+The days before and after might be good as well.
 However, an almost full moon will compete with the Geminids in 2024.
 Luckily, a lot of Geminid meteors are bright.
 Find a way to block out the bright moon when watching the sky.

 Overall duration of shower: November 19 to December 24.